learnk8s/learnk8s.io/src/requests-limits/content.md

 Since all containers want to use all available CPU, they will divide the 2 CPU cores available according to their shares (3072, 2048, and 1024).

-So the total shares are 6 times 1024 and equals to 33.33% CPU per share.
+So the total shares are 6, and each is equal to 33.33% CPU per share.

 So the CPU time is shared as follows:

-- 1024 share (or 33.33% CPU) to first container.
+- 1024 share (or 33.33% CPU) to the first container.
-- 2048 shares (or 33.33% times two CPU) to second container.
+- 2048 shares (or 33.33% times two CPU) to the second container.
-- 3072 shares (or 33.33% times three CPU) to third container.
+- 3072 shares (or 33.33% times three CPU) to the third container.

-Now that you're familiar with CPU and memory requests, let's have a look at limits.
+Now that you're familiar with CPU and memory requests let's have a look at limits.

 ## Understanding limits